-Sociology Books for IAS
+Recommended Sociology Books for IAS

-Sociology Paper 1 Books
+Sociology Books for Paper 1

-The most definitive and must read book for Paper 1.
-In fact to understand what’s Sociology is all about read Haralambos.
+The most definitive and must read book for Paper 1, often considered the Bible of Sociology.
+In fact to understand what’s Sociology is all about read Themes and Perspectives by Haralambos and Holborn.
 This book touches upon all aspects of paper 1 be that family, marriage, kinship, stratification, power, economic system etc. In the old Prelims syllabus nearly 20-25 questions were asked from this book alone.
-Even in mains this book is indispensable.
+Even in mains, this book is indispensable.
 The biggest plus point about Sociology Themes and Perspectives is its language.
 Simple, easy to understand, comprehensive.
 It also contains relevant case studies of different social systems and phenomena that should be quoted in the IAS mains to score well.

-Methodology and Techniques of Social Research by Jaspal Singh
+3. Methodology and Techniques of Social Research by Jaspal Singh